Toenail Fungus Spreading

-The truth is that toenail fungus, clinically known as onychomycosis, presents in up to 14 percent of the American population, and in higher rates overseas and in the elderly.
+The truth is that toenail fungus, clinically known as onychomycosis, presents in up to 14 percent of the American population and higher rates overseas and the elderly.
 Your first question might be, “Can toenail fungus spread to other parts of the body?”

 What Is Toenail Fungus?